redox-os/book/src/ch04-11-example.md

 }
 ```

-Note that all the methods of the `SchemeMut` trait provide default
+Note that each of the methods of the `SchemeMut` trait provide a default
-implementations.
-These all return errors since they should be treated as
+implementation.
+These will all return errors since they are essentially
 unimplemented.
 There's one more method we need to implement in order to prevent
-errors for anybody using our scheme:
+errors for users of our scheme:

 ```rust
 impl SchemeMut for VecScheme {